Paroxysmisch/genome-assembly/dissertation/main.typ

 Note how the learnable affine parameters $gamma_d^l, beta_d^l$ do not depend on $b$, nor $n$.
 This means that they are not adaptive to the input-graph.

-BatchNorm, where statistics are computed across all nodes and graphs in the batch, but separately across the hidden dimension, can then be given by substituting the following mean and standard deviation into @eq:normalization_framework:
+In BatchNorm, statistics are computed across all nodes and graphs in the batch, but separately across the hidden dimension.
+BatchNorm can then be derived by substituting the following mean and standard deviation into @eq:normalization_framework:
 $
   mu_(b, n, d) = 1/(B N) sum_(b = 1)^B sum_(n = 1)^N tilde(h)_(b, n, d)^l #h(3em) sigma^2_(b, n, d) = 1/(B N) sum_(b = 1)^B sum_(n = 1)^N (tilde(h)_(b, n, d)^l - mu_(b, n, d))^2
 $